Academics & Activities

 What if I decide to withdraw from my summer program?
 Is the fee refundable? +

 If a student withdraws from a summer program for any reason prior to departure, a refund will be calculated by the following schedule: Before February 1, all but $100 is refundable Before March 1, all but $250 is refundable Before April 1, all but $750 is refundable Before May 1, all but $1,500 is refundable On or after May 1, the fee is 100% non-refundable Withdrawal from a summer program is effective on the date that written notification is received by Abbey Road.
 The cancellation and refund policy is in effect from the initial receipt of a student's application and deposit, even before he or she is formally accepted and enrolled.
 If a student is asked to leave the program for a violation of program rules, he or she is not eligible for any refunds or reimbursements, and parents are responsible for the cost of dismissed students' travel home.
+Furthermore, there will be no refunds for students who voluntarily withdraw for any reason from the program after it has started.

 Do I have to pay the entire fee at once?
 Is there a payment plan option? +